yueeeeeee87/blog/content/posts/Restaurant Category prediction.md

 ![Scenario 1: Across columns](/restaurant/ensemble.png)

-For more details about the code this research project, please refer to my [GitHub Repository](https://github.com/yueeeeeee87/Restaurant_Type_Prediction)
+For more details about the code of the project, please refer to my [GitHub Repository](https://github.com/yueeeeeee87/Restaurant_Type_Prediction)